-and is essential for certain chillier climates.
-That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it may seem, during cooler temperatures, a heat pump is purposed to extract heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+A furnace is a more robust heating system and is necessary for certain colder climates.
+That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit.
+As odd as it may sound, during cooler temperatures, a heat pump is purposed to pull heat from the outside air and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
 This is a great alternative for certain northern regions, but more land must be available in order to install the needed piping for a geothermal system.